lbarchive/vcsstat.sh/README.md

 vcsstat.sh
 ==========

-A Bash script to list additions and deletions of repositories.
+A Bash script to list numbers of additions, deletions, and commits of repositories.

 Example
 -------